Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Experiments

 In this part, we show the performance trend by varying $K$, which is the rank of the second-order weights $\textbf{V}$ in the FMG model (see Section~\ref{sec-framework-model}).
 For the sake of efficiency, we conduct extensive experiments on Amazon-50K and Yelp-50K and employ the MF-based latent features.
 We set $K$ to values in the range of $[2,3,5,10,20,30,40,50,100]$, and the results are shown in Figure~\ref{fig-vary-K}.
 We can see that the performance becomes better with larger $K$ values on both datasets and reaches a stable performance after $K = 10$.
 Thus, we fix $K = 10$ for all other experiments.

-\subsection{Optimization Algorithm}
+\subsubsection{Optimization Algorithm}

-In this part, we compare the SVRG and nmAPG algorithms proposed in Section~\ref{sec:opt}.
+Here, we compare the SVRG and nmAPG algorithms proposed in Section~\ref{sec:opt}.
 Besides, we also use SGD as a baseline since it is the most popular algorithm for models based on factorization machine \cite{rendle2012fm,hong2013co}.
 Again, we use the Amazon-50K and Yelp-50K datasets.
 As suggested in \cite{xiao2014proximal}, we compare the efficiency of various algorithms based on RMSE w.r.t. the number of gradient computations divided by $N$.

 The results are shown in Figure~\ref{fig:obj}.
 We can observe that SGD is the slowest among all three algorithms and SVRG is the fastest.
 Although SGD can be faster than nmAPG at the beginning, the diminishing step size used to guarantee convergence of stochastic algorithms finally drags SGD down to become the slowest.
 SVRG is also a stochastic gradient method, but it avoids the problem of diminishing step size using variance reduced technique, which results in even faster speed than nmAPG.
 Finally, as both SVRG and nmAPG are guaranteed to produce a critical point of \eqref{eq-obj}, they have the same empirical prediction performance.
 Therefore, in practice, the suggestion is to use SVRG as the solver because of the faster speed and empirically good performance.